MusicDataset/md_homepage/content/musics/r/RigolettoParaphraseS.434(2)-Franz Liszt.md

 ---
-title: Franz Liszt - Rigoletto Paraphrase S. 434 (2)
+title: Rigoletto Paraphrase S. 434 (2)
 description: This is the description for Rigoletto Paraphrase S. 434 by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]